What To Do If You Hate Your Rainbow-Colored Hair

-Rainbow-coloured hair is a commitment.
-We're not talking tattoo level — more of the sublet-housemate variety — but a commitment nonetheless.
+Rainbow-colored hair is a commitment.
+We're not talking tattoo level — more of the sublet-roommate variety — but a commitment nonetheless.
 You and that unicorn hair are going to be together for a while — from its unveiling glory until it fades and your roots grow in.

-Don't get the wrong idea: We're not here to deter you from diving into fantastical colour.
-We're just going to lay down some groundwork for what you need to do if you want to swap one bright colour for another — or if you want to go back to your roots.
+Don't get the wrong idea: We're not here to deter you from diving into fantastical color.
+We're just going to lay down some groundwork for what you need to do if you want to swap one bright color for another — or if you want to go back to your roots.

-Ahead, two of NYC's top colourists give us 10 rules by which to live and dye:
+Ahead, two of NYC's top colorists give us 10 rules by which to live and dye:

 Let It Fade

-Celebrity colourist, and the woman behind some of Instagram’s coolest colours, Aura Friedman says you have to let that colour fade.
-The longer you let it be, the better for your hair health and the better results you will get with your next colour.
+Celebrity colorist, and the woman behind some of Instagram’s coolest colors, Aura Friedman says you have to let that color fade.
+The longer you let it be, the better for your hair health and the better results you will get with your next color.
 “Blue, green, and purple can be stubborn,” she warns.

 Brown It Out

-If you must change the colour right away, colour genius Roxie Darling, of NYC’s Hairstory Studio, says it's best not to do anything too extreme.
-“Try to ‘brown out’ the vibrant colour that you already have by adding brown to the bright colour,” she says.
-“You might still see some of the original colour underneath, but it would help to do that instead of trying to strip out the vibrant colour and damaging your hair further with bleach.”
+If you must change the color right away, color genius Roxie Darling, of NYC’s Hairstory Studio, says it's best not to do anything too extreme.
+“Try to ‘brown out’ the vibrant color that you already have by adding brown to the bright color,” she says.
+“You might still see some of the original color underneath, but it would help to do that instead of trying to strip out the vibrant color and damaging your hair further with bleach.”

 Neutralize It

-“If you are going from any bright colour to brown, you can generally just put a shade of brown over the bright,” says Friedman.
-“However, if you don't want the colour to peek under the brown, then you must neutralise the bright colour.
-For example, if the bright colour is red you must use a green-toned brown to neutralise the red.
-And if you want to be blond, you must make sure that your hair is healthy enough to remove the colour.
+“If you are going from any bright color to brown, you can generally just put a shade of brown over the bright,” says Friedman.
+“However, if you don't want the color to peek under the brown, then you must neutralize the bright color.
+For example, if the bright color is red you must use a green-toned brown to neutralize the red.
+And if you want to be blond, you must make sure that your hair is healthy enough to remove the color.
 The last resort should be bleaching.”

 Keep It In The Family

-If you are going from one bright colour to another, it is best to stay within the same colour family.
-“Usually, if the colours are in the same family it’s not that hard to go from one to the other,” says Darling.
+If you are going from one bright color to another, it is best to stay within the same color family.
+“Usually, if the colors are in the same family it’s not that hard to go from one to the other,” says Darling.
 “For example, if you stay in the warm tonal family it’s easier than switching from warm to cool.
-Switching between warm and cool families is what will make it more difficult and can cause the colour to get muddy.”
+Switching between warm and cool families is what will make it more difficult and can cause the color to get muddy.”

 Embrace The Awkward

-When it comes to changing your hair colour, there is not an exact formula.
-It all depends on your natural hair colour, the colour you dyed it, and the colour you want in the end.
+When it comes to changing your hair color, there is not an exact formula.
+It all depends on your natural hair color, the color you dyed it, and the color you want in the end.
 There are so many possibilities.
-“Everything depends on your natural colour and the saturation of the colour that you’re trying to remove,” says Darling.
-“In order to create brown, you have to mix opposite and complementary colours and you have to be willing to possibly go through some awkward phases — unless you have a really good colourist.”
+“Everything depends on your natural color and the saturation of the color that you’re trying to remove,” says Darling.
+“In order to create brown, you have to mix opposite and complementary colors and you have to be willing to possibly go through some awkward phases — unless you have a really good colorist.”

 "It helps to be consistent with who you see because they will have a record of everything they’ve put in your hair previously," says Darling.
 "When I take people back and forth, I really rely on that record.
 It’s a bit like a health history; you have the ingredient list of everything that’s ever entered or left the hair, which is really useful when making decisions on where to go next."